Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 sharing: true
 footer: true
 subtitle: C++ By Example
 description: C++ By Example.
 The Vector - Part 1.
-A lot of new developers to C++ attempt to build a `Vector` like container as a learning processes.
+Many new developers of C++ attempt to build a `Vector'- like container as a learning process.
 Getting a simple version of this working for POD types (like int) is not that complicated.
-The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++ especially when you start looking at efficiency and exception safety.
+The next step in getting this working for arbitrary data types takes a significant leap forward in thinking in C++, especially when you start looking at efficiency and exception safety.
 This set of five articles looks at building an efficient `Vector` implementation.
-I show some of the common mistakes and explain why and how to resolve the problems.
+I show some common mistakes and explain why and how to resolve the problems.
 image: /images/post/post-5.png
 imageInfo:
     original:           https://unsplash.com/photos/W-oqNwbmin0